In the past few years, more and more Americans have been going meatless and adopting vegan and vegetarian diets.

 Naturally, no diet is perfect, and both vegetarian and vegan diets can vary greatly, leading to differences in their nutritional density.

 Vegetarians still consume some cholesterol and saturated fat in the form of eggs and dairy, which can lead to heart disease, cancer and diabetes.
-In fact, one US study suggested that a less healthful vegetarian diet (high in refined or processed foods and sweets), could actually raise the risk of heart disease.
+In fact, one US study suggested that a less healthful vegetarian diet (high in refined or processed foods and sweets), could actually According to the Academy of Nutrition and Dietetics.
 This shows that health has more to do with the specific foods being consumed than whether or not one simply cuts out meat.

 Dairy products have also been shown to inhibit the absorption of certain essential nutrients.
 Many people believe dairy to be a reliable source of calcium, but milk can actually prevent bones from maintaining calcium, as the calcium is then used to rebalance the high acidic effects milk causes in the body.
 One study in particular found that consumption of milk and dairy products actually increased the risk of hip fracture in old age.